wp-plugins/social-streams/readme.txt

   - Automagically integrates with your theme and is fully responsive.
 Social Streams will pick up your fonts and link colors (and can be hacked further with CSS)
 - Full-Page Event Stream
   - Social Streams also gives you a live-updating, full-screen Social Stream to display at your performances and events or in your stores, restaurants and venues.
+- Shortcode Integration
+  - Display Social Streams anywhere on your site by using the [social-streams] shortcode.
 - Stunning.
 Yes it’s a feature.
   - Displays all your social content in an aesthetically pleasing grid.
   - Focused on making images and videos look fantastic